Skip to content

 "When will I receive a response about my application?"

-You will receive an email from an "@pointofpride.org" account by late January.
+You will receive an email from an "@pointofpride.org" account by late February–early March.
 (Please check your spam folder and the quota limit on your inbox to make sure it hasn’t been filtered or bounced back.
 You may need to search for email accounts that end in “@pointofpride.org” or update your settings to allow emails from “@pointofpride.org” accounts.)

 "When are recipients selected?"